Hugh of Flavigny: Life

-Hugh, the Archbishop of Lyons was also most friendly towards the young monk and often requisitioned his services.
+Hugh, the Archbishop of Lyon, was also most friendly towards the young monk and often requisitioned his services.
 In 1096, notwithstanding his youth, Hugh was elected Abbot of Flavigny, but soon became involved in disputes, not only with the Bishop of Autun, in whose diocese he was, but also with his own monks, who wished to make use of all, even dishonest, means in the pope's behalf.
 On account of these differences, he was obliged on two occasions to flee, and finally to abdicate, although the Sixth Council of Valence (in 1100) ordered him to be reinstated.
 These bitter experiences gradually brought about a complete change in his politico-religious views on the question of investitures.
 From a zealous, self-sacrificing champion, he became a determined adversary of the papal claims, even going so far in his opposition as to accept from Bishop Richard of Verdun, a follower of the emperor, the dignity of Abbot of Verdun, after Abbot Laurentius, who supported the pope, had been quite illegally dispossessed.
 But he only succeeded in maintaining this position from 1111 to 1114, after which he seems to have lived in strict seclusion at Verdun as a simple monk.

 Work

 As early as his sojourn at Dijon, probably at the instance of Abbot Jarento and Archbishop Hugh, he had begun a Latin chronicle of the world's history from the birth of Christ down to his own times (Chronicon Virdunense seu Flaviniacense).
 The first book, which extends to the year 1002, is little more than a loosely planned compilation, and its importance is entirely due to the fragments of older lost works which it contains.
 The second covers the years from 1002 to 1112 and is valuable especially for the history of Lorraine, and also for the ecclesiastical history of France.

 With wide erudition Hugh collected a great mass of materials, and where his facts became too unwieldy he abandoned the annalistic form for full and detailed narrative.
 In this manner he brings out in relief the "Acta Gregorii VII" (papal biography of Gregory VII); "Series Abbatum Flaviniacensium" (on his predecessors as abbot of Flavigny); "Vita beati Richardi, abbatis S. Vitori" and "Vita S. Magdalvei" (two hagiographies).
 His account of the papal election of Victor III is a masterpiece for his period.

-In general, however, he cannot be said to control his materials.
-Making no attempt at arrangement, he quotes original documents, his own experiences, or the testimony of others, to whose tales he often gives more credit than they deserve.
+The 1913 Catholic Encyclopedia criticizes Hugh's lack of organization, and considers him too credulous of second-hand accounts.